Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Colorado Stats and Trends

-- Colorado has two wins against the spread in six games this year.
+- Colorado has two wins against the spread in six games this season.

-- The Buffaloes have been underdogs by 9 points or more three times this year and covered the spread once.
+- The Buffaloes have been underdogs by 9 points or more three times this season and covered the spread once.

-- Colorado's games this season have gone over the total in one out of five opportunities (20%).

-- Colorado is 1-0 against the spread and 2-0 overall in games when it scores more than 27 points.
+- When Colorado puts up more than 27 points, it is 1-0 against the spread and 2-0 overall.

-- The Buffaloes have turned the ball over five times, three fewer times than the Golden Bears have forced turnovers (8).
+- This season the Buffaloes have five turnovers, three fewer than the Golden Bears have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.